Changes of Windows Updates Icon WindowsUpdate Log in Windows 10. Have you noticed the Windows update and WindowsUpdate.log file changes in Windows 10?

-1) On the setting page click on Update and Recovery icon.
+1) On the setting page, click on the Update and Recovery icon.

-2) On recovery and Update page, you can find option to check for latest updates of Windows 10 preview.
-As you can see Windows update is getting downloaded in the following screen shot.
+2) On the recovery and Update page, you can find the option to check for the latest updates of the Windows 10 preview.
+As you can see Windows update is getting downloaded in the following screenshot.

-3) On Update and Recovery page, you’ll have another option to go and change advance settings.
+3) On the Update and Recovery page, you’ll have another option to go and change advance settings.

-4) Advanced options page will give you options to select “choose how updates are installed”, do you want Windows to automatically restart the machine after the installation of Windows update?
-Second important option is to have “Choose How Preview Builds are installed“.
+4) The Advanced options page will give you options to select “Choose how updates are installed”, do you want Windows to automatically restart the machine after installing the Windows update?
+The second important option is to have “Choose How Preview Builds are installed“.